 Both September and October are concerned with some type of cancer.
 September is Ovarian and Prostate Cancer Awareness Month and October is Breast Cancer Awareness Month.
-One can reduce one's risk of cancer by using sunscreen when going out, not smoking, eating nutritious food, having a healthy body weight, minimizing intake of alcohol, and getting enough exercise.
+One can reduce one's risk of cancer by using sunscreen when going out, not smoking, eating nutritious food, having a healthy body weight, minimizing intake of alcohol, no enough exercise.
+Also, one should get screened every couple of and getting enough exercise.
 Also, one should get screened every couple of years.
 If cancer can be discovered early, it may be cured.
 More information can be found at the Cancer Society website.